DrHacker3/Python-JARVIS/README.md

 # Can play video from youtube
 # Can schedule a whatsapp message
 # Can play a game with user
+# Can get details about the phone number
 # Can show the help command
 ```